Our Top AR-15s: Which Is The Best AR-15 For You?

 What we didn’t:

-• There are higher quality builds available
+• There are higher-quality builds available

-• Not a drastic improvement over previous gen PSA ARs
+• Not a drastic improvement over previous-gen PSA ARs

-A quality (and available) workhorse AR
+A quality (and customizable) workhorse AR

 While the PSA PA-15 doesn't have the fit and polish of other ARs, it doesn't come with the premium price tag either.